mesosphere/marathon/docs/docs/contributing.md

    request).
 Further, notes about the change should be specified in changelog.md.

 8. Pull requests should include appropriate additions to the unit test suite (see "Test Guidelines", below).
-If the change is a bugfix, then the added tests must fail without the fix as a safeguard against future regressions.
+If the change is a bugfix, then one of the added tests should fail without the fix.

 9. Compile your code prior to committing.
 We would like the result of our automatic code formatters to be included in the commit as to not produce a dirty work tree after fresh checkout and first compile.

 10. Run, at the very least, all unit tests (`sbt test`).
 Integration tests can also be run using the supplied `./bin/run-tests.sh` script (requires docker).

 ## Test Guidelines